 Unusual Restaurants in L.A.

 After a hard day’s sightseeing and shopping, your first point of call should be grabbing a bite to eat.
-However, you don’t need to settle for something basic — there are plenty of quirky restaurants in town that offer something a bit different.
+However, you don’t need to settle for something basic — there are plenty of quirky restaurants in town that offer something a bit different (read the complete Eat in LA Guide here).

 It’s often said that when you are deprived of your sense of sight, your other senses improve to make up for it.
 Opaque puts that theory to the test by serving up its food to customers in total darkness, with all the servers being blind or visually impaired, too.
 This restaurant really makes you think, while also giving you a totally unique culinary experience.